-John Locke turns 384 years old today, making this an unusually appropriate occasion for reflecting upon his legacy as a political philosopher.
+John Locke was born on this day in 1632, making it an unusually appropriate occasion for reflecting upon his legacy as a political philosopher.
 Further, because this is the internet, I propose we make a list of, say, five features of Locke’s political thought that remain particularly important for students interested in the liberal tradition.

 It is difficult today to imagine a time when the notion of the universal equality of mankind was radical or dangerous—that “all men are created equal” resides first among our self-evident truths.
 Yet, for Locke and his contemporaries, little could be more radical or more dangerous than the idea that “Creatures of the same species and rank” should not be born into relations of subjection or domination.
 Locke was not the first to articulate the idea of natural equality, of course, but his formulation in the opening pages of the Second Treatise placed equality at the very foundation of liberal political thought.

 Locke’s theory of property, found primarily in Chapter Five of the Second Treatise, is important and curious in a number of ways.
 Because we are obligated to preserve ourselves, because the earth is given to men in common, and, Locke argues, because labor is the means by which we convert the earth into sustenance, we each have a natural right to acquire private property by “mixing” our labor with the earth.
 This represents, in the first place, a natural law account of the origin of property and thereby supplies a kind of conceptual brake against the purely conventional accounts of property found in Hobbes and elsewhere.

 More curiously, Locke attaches an individual duty to labor to his conception of good citizenship.
 Locke writes that God gave the earth to “the Industrious and Rational (and Labour was to be his Title to it).”